 At BPCC Library, the reference section is located on the 1st floor of the Learning Commons.

 You can use the scanner to copy the information you need.
 We recommend saving this to a flashdrive.

 Scanners are free to use.
 There is one on the first floor and one in the tutoring center.

-Hard copies can be printed by logging on to a computer and using your free printing.
+Hard copies can be printed by logging on to a computer, accessing the file on your flash-drive or e-mail and using your free printing.